Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 ## History of the Bypass Code

 My first reaction upon discovering `thisisunsafe` was one of delight!
 I was flooded with memories of trying `↑ ↑ ↓ ↓ ← → ← → B A` on every Playstation game I had as a kid (see _[Konami Code](https://en.wikipedia.org/wiki/Konami_Code)_).

 By why does Chrome have a cheatcode?

-Like Tomb Raider searching for ancient artifacts, my sense of wonder led me to dig through history of Chromium to try and find out how this code came to be.
+Like Tomb Raider searching for ancient artifacts, my sense of wonder led me to dig through the history of Chromium to try and find out how this code came to be.
 I was curious to know if it was a joke, a mistake, or something else entirely.

 Here's what I found.